Religion & Thought

 Britannica explains that the Shema includes a profession of faith, a declaration of allegiance to God's kingship, and an obligation to learn and observe Torah.

 This is what makes the Shema more than a slogan.
-It does not only say that God is one.
-It demands that this truth shape study, memory, and action.
+It says that God is one, then demands that this truth shape study, memory, and action.

 It became the minimum form of Torah devotion